marubinotto/MochiPHP/README.md

 Copy all the files under the `/webroot` folder to somewhere under your document root.

-If you use Unix/Linux or Mac OS X, make sure the web server can write to the directory `internals/app/templates_c`.
+* If you use Unix/Linux or Mac OS X, make sure the web server can write to the directory `internals/app/templates_c`.
+* If you use Windows, you need to modify the `/webroot/.htaccess` file.

 If `front.php` is placed in the document root directory, bring up a web browser and go to URL: